Massachusetts Court Records

 - Impersonating a Police Officer: Impersonating a police officer attracts a penalty of a fine that should not be more than $400 or imprisonment for not more than a year.

-Misdemeanors in Massachusetts, just as it is in the case of felonies, also have a criminal statute of limitations.
-This means that if that time limit set for the crime to be prosecuted has passed, it will remain buried forever.
-Generally, misdemeanors have the criminal statute of limitation set at 6 years.
+Misdemeanors in Massachusetts, like felonies, have a criminal statute of limitations.
+This means that if the time limit for prosecuting a crime has passed, it will remain buried forever.
+Generally, the criminal statute of limitations is set at 6 years.

 Can I Get a Misdemeanor Removed from a Record in Massachusetts?

-Yes, misdemeanors can be removed from a record 3 years after the completion of the entire sentence in Massachusetts.
-The offender must, however, not have any other criminal record except for vehicle offenses that their penalty does not exceed $50.
+Yes, misdemeanors may be removed from a record 3 years after completing the entire sentence in Massachusetts.
+The offender should, however, not have any other criminal record except for vehicle offenses which their penalty does not exceed $50.
 Those who were later found to be falsely accused or found to be a victim of stolen identity may also file for the expunging of that record.
 Expunging it makes it look like the conviction never happened as there will be no record of it anywhere.
 Sealing the record, on the other hand, prohibits members of the public from having access to the record while government agencies have access.
 It still gives the offender the right to deny ever having been convicted if asked by a future employer or property owner.
-That misdemeanor conviction will not come up in background checks after sealing.
+That misdemeanor conviction typically does not appear in most standard background checks after sealing.

 Can a DUI Be Expunged in Massachusetts?

-It is extremely difficult to have an Operating Under the Influence (OUI) conviction expunged or even sealed in Massachusetts.
-One scenario where an OUI conviction can be expunged is when it can be proven that a case of identity theft occurred that led to the conviction.
-The other instance is when the offense happened when the offender was a minor and it was not charged due to lack of evidence.
-Having the OUI record sealed may be possible if the defendant was found not guilty or the case was either discontinued or dismissed.
-A waiting period will elapse after which it will be possible to apply for the sealing of the charge.
-There is still no guarantee that the court will rule for the sealing of the record but if granted, it will be sealed and members of the public will not see that charge in any criminal history record check.
+Having an Operating Under the Influence (OUI) conviction expunged or even sealed in Massachusetts may be difficult.
+One scenario where an OUI conviction may be expunged is when it may be proven that a case of identity theft occurred that led to the conviction.
+The other instance is when the offense happened when the offender was a minor, and it was not charged due to a lack of evidence.
+The OUI record may be sealed if the defendant was found not guilty or the case was either discontinued or dismissed.
+A waiting period will elapse after which it may be possible to apply for the sealing of the charge.
+There is still no guarantee that the court will rule for the sealing of the record, but if granted, it will be sealed, and members of the public may not see that charge in any criminal history record check.

 Examples of some common infractions include: